emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

 ## Cluster Setup

-EMQX nodes can form a cluster to scale up the total capacity.<br/>
+EMQX nodes can form a cluster to scale up the total capacity.<br />
       Here holds the configs to instruct how individual nodes can discover each other.

 **cluster.name**